- Academic Affairs

 In order to transfer equipment from one academic institution to another domestic academic institution the University must relinquish its interest in equipment acquired under grants or contracts.
 In order to transfer equipment from one department to another within the University, the current department must relinquish its interest in the equipment to the new department.

-The investigator should prepare a separate list, by funding source of equipment to be relocated, and forward the list(s) to his/her Department Chair, using the Request for Transfer of Property form.
+The investigator should prepare a separate list, by funding source of equipment to be relocated, and forward the list(s) to his/her Department Chair.
 Using an automated database, the University Inventory staff can assist you in generating the list(s).

 The Dean will consider the recommendation of the Department Chair.
 If these approvals are granted, the information should be forwarded to the Office of Research and Development.